 ▪ “I want to help you, yet the language is getting in the way.”

-Note: Your tone is critically important with the above statements.
+Note: Your tone is critically important to the above statements.
 You must come across calm, neutral, and non-threatening.

 These phrases let customers know that you will not tolerate verbal abuse.
 They give customers the option of “shaping up” or ending the interaction.